jfvilas/plugin-kwirth-backend/README.md

 ```

 ### 4. Channels
-Kwirth live-streaming data system can export different kinds of data: log streaming, metrics streaming, alerts...
-In Kwirth, these different types of data are grouped in **channels**.
-In fact, each channel may be viewed as a data service (please refer here to learn how the channel system works [Kwirth channels](https://jfvilas.github.io/kwirth/#/channels)).
+Kwirth live-streaming data system can export different kinds of data: log streaming, metrics streaming, alerts, events...
+In Kwirth, these different types of data are grouped in what we call **channels**.
+In fact, each channel may be viewed as an independent data service (please refer here to learn how the channel system works [Kwirth channels](https://jfvilas.github.io/kwirth/#/channels)).

 Each Kwirth channel is functionally mapped to a Kwirth frontend plugin, and thus, there exist a specific configuration for each channel.
 So:

- - For the Kwirth metrics channel, you should use the 'plugin-kwirth-metrics' frontend plugin.
+ - For the Kwirth metrics streaming channel, you should use the 'plugin-kwirth-metrics' frontend plugin.
  - For the Kwirth real-time log channel, you should use the 'plugin-kwirth-log' frontend plugin.
  - ...